UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

 However, the `Mojo project <https://docs.modular.com/mojo/notebooks/Mandelbrot.html#benchmarking>`_ is striving to leverage the threaded parallelism in Python.

-From the previous paragraph we infere that without doing any modification to our code we can get the benefits from parallel computing by turning-on/off external libraries, by setting environment variables such as `OMP_NUM_THREADS`.
+From the previous paragraph we infer that without doing any modification to our code we can get the benefits from parallel computing by turning-on/off external libraries, by setting environment variables such as `OMP_NUM_THREADS`.